First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: Beamline Reconstruction and Antiproton Selection

 The invariant beamline mass, $m_b$, for each triggered particle is calculated using its beamline-measured momentum, $p_b$, together with the measured TOF, $t_\text{TOF}$:

 where $c$ is the speed of light and $l$ is the length traveled by the particle between the two TOF paddles, 6.65~m.
-The results for Run~II negative polarity data for the calculation of the beamline masses are shown in Fig.~\ref{fig:beamline_reco_mass}.
+The distribution of the reconstructed mass of beamline particles for Run~II is shown in Fig.~\ref{fig:beamline_reco_mass}.
 Particle types are classified according to three distinct regions as shown in the figure:

 \begin{enumerate} \item \textbf{electron, muon, pion}: 0~MeV/c$^2$ to 375~MeV/c$^2$, \item \textbf{kaon}: 375~MeV/c$^2$ to 650~MeV/c$^2$, \item \textbf{proton}: 800~MeV/c$^2$ to 1100~MeV/c$^2$. \end{enumerate}